-I imagined Mary standing in her kitchen with spaghetti sauce simmering on the stove and stopping mid-stir.
+I was imagining Mary standing in her kitchen with spaghetti sauce simmering on the stove and stopping mid-stir.
 There might have been a little conversation with God that went something like this:

 There was great power in Mary’s instant obedience.
 If she had waited, I would not have known that she was praying.
-Not only did God prompt her to pray at that moment, He prompted her to tell me that she was doing so.
+Not only did God prompt her to pray at that moment, He wanted her to tell me that she was doing so.
 Why?
-God knew that there was power in her prayer and He wanted me to know that I was not going into battle alone.
-He had called Mary to “struggle with me,” to “strive together in battle,” to lock shields with me and march into victory.
+God knew that there was power in her prayer, and He wanted me to know that I was not going into battle alone.
+He had called Mary to “struggle with me,” to “strive together in battle,” to lock arms with me and march into victory.

-Dear Heavenly Father, thank You for giving us Girlfriends in God to pray for us and with us.
-Thank you that you called women to join together as mighty prayer warriors with shields hooked together, marching into battle as one unified force.
+Dear Heavenly Father, thank You for giving us godly girlfriends to pray for us and with us.
+Thank you that you called women to join together as mighty prayer warriors with shields linked together, marching into battle as one unified force.
 In Jesus’ Name, Amen.

 Is there someone God is calling you to pray for today?
 If so, email them a prayer or pray for them over the phone!